 I have good eyesight, but I would like to have glasses as a fashion accessory.
 Will an optician give me glasses that don’t change my vision?

-We would recommend having your eyes checked again.
+We would recommend having your eyes checked again by one of our eye doctors.
 If your vision isn’t a problem, then an optician will have no objection to you getting plain or tinted lenses in a frame of your choice, or contact lenses that can enhance or change the color of your eyes.

 If there is a history of glaucoma in my family, am I likely to inherit it?